byjg/php-webrequest/README.md

 * PSR-18 Http Client;
 * Helper to create Request instances with the most common use cases;
 * Wrapper to execute several requests in parallel;
+* Promise-based interface for asynchronous requests;

 ## PSR-7 Implementation and basic usage

-Since the implementation follow the PSR7 implementation there is no much explanation about the usage.
+Since the implementation follows the PSR-7 specification, there is no much explanation about the usage.

 The key elements are: